2018 Drake Bulldogs football team

 The 2018 Drake Bulldogs football team represented Drake University as a member of the Pioneer Football League (PFL) during 2018 NCAA Division I FCS football season.
 Led by fifth-year head coach Rick Fox, the Bulldogs compiled an overall record of 7–4 with a mark of 6–2 in conference play, tying for second place in the PFL.
 The team played its home games at Drake Stadium in Des Moines, Iowa.

 On December 10, Fox resigned.
 He finished his five-year tenure at Drake with a record of 33–22.

-Previous season

-The Bulldogs finished the 2017 season 7–4, 6–2 in PFL play to finish in second place.

 Preseason

 Preseason All-PFL team

 The PFL released their preseason all-PFL team on July 30, 2018, with the Bulldogs having four players selected.